robotics-and-innovation-club/WRO2022-Future-Engineer/README.md

 ## Introduction

 ### How to use
+1. Prepare all electronic parts and machanic parts
-1. bring your Raspberry Pi 4 Model B, then [install Raspberry Pi OS](https://github.com/robotics-and-innovation-club/WRO2022-Future-Engineer#how-to-install-raspberry-pi-os)
+2. Bring your Raspberry Pi 4 Model B, then [install Raspberry Pi OS (64-bit)](https://github.com/robotics-and-innovation-club/WRO2022-Future-Engineer#how-to-install-raspberry-pi-os)

 ## Software / Program